UNC School of Medicine Asheville

 Information about Longitudinal Integrated Curriculum

-- UNC School of Medicine Asheville began with its first class of four students in July 2009 with the support of UNC School of Medicine, Mission Health, and Mountain AHEC.
-Twenty students will start their third year training in July 2014.
+- UNC School of Medicine Asheville campus opened in July 2009 with the support of UNC School of Medicine, Mission Health, and Mountain AHEC.
+Beginning with four students, we expanded to 20 students in 2014, which complete their third year training in Asheville.

-- The foundation of this program and our innovative third year curriculum is similar to the longitudinal “Cambridge Model.”
-In 2004, Harvard restructured the third year clerkships to place a cohort of students in outpatient settings for the majority of their curriculum, which allowed students to follow “their patients” in all health care settings.
+- The foundation of this program, a longitudinal integrated curriculum, is similar to the “Cambridge Model.”
+In 2004, Harvard restructured their third year clerkships to place a cohort of students in outpatient settings for the majority of their curriculum, which allowed students to follow “their patients” in all health care settings.
 (Reference: Ogur B, et al. The Harvard Medical School-Cambridge Integrated Clerkship: An Innovative Model of Clinical Education.
 Acad Med.
 2007; 82:397-404.)

-- Longitudinal integrated clerkships (LICs) are characterized by:
+- Longitudinal integrated clerkships (LICs) have the following core principles:

-- The longitudinal integrated curriculum utilizes a smaller number of dedicated teachers and a greater reliance on outpatient teaching.
+- The longitudinal integrated curriculum utilizes a cadre of dedicated teachers and a greater reliance on outpatient teaching.
 Students have more exposure to experienced practicing physicians and a much greater likelihood of seeing the same patients over an extended period of time and through the continuum of care.

 What students say about the program: